Matías de Gálvez y Gallardo: Rule of New Spain

-Spain and England had just made peace, and Gálvez was able to dedicate himself to improving the capital.
+Spain and Britain made peace in 1783, and Gálvez was able to dedicate himself to improving the capital.
 During his brief administration, he worked to clean the waterways and drain the lake surround Mexico City, built bridges and a sewage system, and paved the streets of La Palma, Monterilla and San Francisco with cobblestones.
 He divided Mexico City into four quarters, and improved the police service.
 He approved the San Carlos academy of fine arts founded by his predecessor, and continued work on it.
 He dedicated 15,000 pesos annual for this project.

 He also ordered the reconstruction of the palace of Chapultepec.
 He organized the Banco Nacional de San Carlos, a subsidiary of a Spanish bank.
 He tried to import mercury from China (for use in the silver mines), in exchange for furs.
 He founded a pawn shop.
 He also increased government revenues to 19 million pesos annually.

 On November 13, 1783 he granted permission to Manuel Antonio Valdés Murguía y Saldaña to restart the newspaper La Gaceta de México.
 This was the third incarnation of this "national" newspaper, first started in 1722 by Juan Ignacio María de Castorena Ursúa y Goyeneche, revived by Juan Francisco Sahagún de Arévalo y Ladrón de Guevara in 1728, but suspended since 1742.
 Valdés was not allowed to publish news not originating from the government.

 He took a census of coaches in Mexico City.
 (There were 637.)
 He established mutual aid societies for the indigenous population.
 He ordered the collection and preservation of more papers relevant to the history of New Spain.
 He intended these as reference material for a projected Historia General de las Indias, which he had been working on in Madrid and Seville.